 Functional inspection of the vehicle’s On-Board Diagnostic (OBD) system.

-After the inspection, you will receive a copy of the Vehicle Inspection Report (VIR), which contains the information stored on your vehicle’s computer.
-If your vehicle passes, the Referee will issue a certificate of compliance.
-If not, the Referee can point offer guidance about next steps.
+After the inspection, you will receive a copy of the Vehicle Inspection Report (VIR), which shows the test results.
+If your vehicle passes, you will receive a certificate of compliance.

 Types of smog check stations

-Smog Check Referee stations were created to perform more complicated smog inspections and handle special smog check circumstances.
-Most vehicles can be tested at regular stations.
+The majority of Californians can have their vehicle Smog Check performed by industry.
+Smog Check Referee stations were created to perform more complex smog inspections and handle special smog check circumstances that industry is not authorized to provide.
+Again, most vehicles can be tested at Smog Check stations in the industry.
 There are several different types of stations to choose from, depending on your situation:

 STAR stations meet higher standards and are more closely monitored by the Bureau of Automotive Repair.
-Certain types of vehicles will be required by the DMV to be tested at a STAR station.
+Certain types of vehicles may be required by the DMV to be tested at a STAR station.

 Test-Only stations specialize in smog inspections and are not permitted to perform diagnostics or repairs.
-They were created to ensure fairness in California’s smog check program.
-Because these stations cannot make money off of repairs, consumers can feel secure knowing that there is no incentive to deliberately fail a vehicle.
-The DMV requires certain vehicles to be inspected at test-only facilities when the vehicle has a high chance of failing smog.
-The consumer is then free to take the vehicle to a repair station of their choice.
+The DMV requires certain vehicles to be inspected at test-only facilities.
+If the vehicle fails at a Test-Only station, the consumer can then take the vehicle to a qualified Test-and-Repair or Repair-Only station of their choice.